Arn-BAuA/SensorNetwork/README.md

 * Step 6: Integration and Configuration of the Shelly Plugs
 * Step 7: Integration and Configuration of the Air Q Science.
 * Step 8: Deploying the code in this repo.
+* Step 9: Final steps.
+Making the configuration reboot save.
-* Step 9 (Optional): Installing a graphic DB-Browser
+* Step 10 (Optional): Installing a graphic DB-Browser

 This guide is for the ver